-Ulcerative colitis can affect some or all of the large intestine.1 The different types of ulcerative colitis refer to the affected parts:
+Ulcerative colitis is a chronic (long-term) inflammatory disease that affects some or all of the large intestine.1 The different types of ulcerative colitis refer to the affected parts:

 - Ulcerative proctitis: inflammation of the rectum.

 - Pancolitis: inflammation of the entire large intestine.